eutiagovski/amex-default-predicition/README.md

 Top features

 Since we've made features engine, we can perform a validation of the best attributes in search of those that offer the best modeling conditions we need for optimization.
+As we can see, the calculated variables had great importance in the model learning context.

 ![image](https://user-images.githubusercontent.com/74082359/175931253-53ed94c8-a8c7-4e53-805d-b911b91dcf02.png)

 Confusion Matrix

+The Confusion Matrix is calculated by the Rank search function.
+It displays the distribution of records in terms of their current classes and their predicted classes.
+This indicates the quality of the current model.
+The matrix brings us an interesting conclusion: it is easier for our model to predict a non-default target.
+So we will be treating this information in the predictions
 ![image](https://user-images.githubusercontent.com/74082359/175931302-c581a9bd-609c-42e7-bd4a-252d26d9cef0.png)

 Calibration

+Finally, our final optimized model has a calibration curve that closely approximates the ideal model, indicating that the model is perfectly fitted.

 ![image](https://user-images.githubusercontent.com/74082359/175931510-f6c5c7de-bc38-49ef-83f6-8cfa1a09a329.png)